 In June 2018, the FASB issued ASU 2018-07, Compensation-Stock Compensation (Topic 718): Improvements to Nonemployee Share-Based Payment Accounting.
 The ASU clarifies that Topic 718 does not apply to share-based payments used to effectively provide financing to the issuer or awards granted in conjunction with selling goods or services to customers as part of a contract accounted for under Topic 606, Revenue from Contracts with Customers.
-We are currently evaluating the impact of the new standard.
+We do not expect this ASU to have a material impact on our consolidated financial statements.
 ASU 2018-07 will be effective for us beginning in our first quarter of fiscal 2020.